alexcwarren/advent-of-code/README.md

 # advent-of-code

-Automatically create folders and files to work on each Advent of Code puzzle with one terminal command.
+Automatically create folders and files to work on each Advent of Code puzzle (in Python) with one terminal command.

 # Getting started